JosephCoburn/travel-tracker-jc/README.md

 - Delete a voyage
 - Sort voyages by region, country, or state

-#### Additional Notes
-**IMPORTANT!** *In order to use the sort functionality, users must input location properties (region, country, state/territory) using their proper names -- EXACTLY as they'd be found in an atlas.
-This means capitalization and exact characters must be used.
-For example, 'Texas' MUST be input as 'Texas'.
-If it is entered as 'texas', 'texas ', 'texus' ... etc, the sort functionality will not work.*

 #### Upcoming Functionality
 - Render maps that dynamically update to fill in locations based on a user's voyages
 - Include filters to render multiple maps (ex.
 USA Map displays national map with all corresponding states shaded.
 Countries Map displays a world map with all corresponding countries shaded. etc.)